peachananr/parallax-scroller/README.md

  $(".list").parallaxScroll({
    parallaxSpeed: 3,            // You can set the speed of the parallax when scroll.
 Values can goes from 1 - 10.
 The default value is 3
    tilt: false,                 // You can define how much you want the list to tilt.
 Values can be negative (tilt to the left) or positive (tilt to the right).
 For example: -1, -2, -3 or 1, 2, 3.
 The default value is false.
-   parallax: true,              // You can choose NOT to make the list parallax by toggling this to true, but who would do that?
+   parallaxOnMobile: true,              // You can choose NOT to make the list parallax on mobile by toggling this to false.
+The default value is true
    startPosition: "0%",         // Since the plugin is using background CSS style, you can define the initial point of the background so that it is centered the way you like.
 This option on excepts percentage.
 The default value is "0%"
    retainNativeScroll: true     // This option will let you override native scroll, and add the effect onto a scrollable container instead of the whole page.
 Simply toggle this to false, and div container "list" will be scrollable.
 The default value is true.
  });